Garlic Studded Pork Loin with Vegetables

 - 3 medium russet potatoes, cut into quarters

 Cut 1 1/2-inch-deep slits into the top of the loin with a paring knife.
 Cut one hole about every inch, depending upon your preference for garlic.
 Insert a garlic clove into each hole and push completely into the meat.
-Season loin with salt and pepper, adding a little pinch in the garlic holes as well.
-In Presto® 6- or 8-quart Pressure Cooker, brown meat on all sides in vegetable oil over medium high heat.
+Season to taste with salt and pepper, adding a little pinch in the garlic holes as well.
+Heat oil in Presto® 6- or 8-quart Pressure Cooker over medium heat.
+Brown meat on all sides and remove from cooker.
 Drain off excess oil.
-Pour water in cooker (make sure cooker has cooled down and is not excessively hot).
+Place water and rack in cooker (make sure cooker has cooled down and is not excessively hot).
 Add bay leaf.
-Place browned meat on cooking rack.
-Be sure that the meat doesn't exceed the 2/3 full marking in the cooker.
+Place meat on cooking rack.

 Close cover securely.
 Place pressure regulator on vent pipe.
-Cook 30 minutes at 15 pounds pressure.
+COOK 30 MINUTES at 15 pounds pressure.
 Cool cooker at once.
 Remove meat.
-Place the vegetables and potatoes on rack.
-Return meat on top of vegetables, making sure it does not extend beyond the 2/3 full marking.
+Place onion, carrots, celery, and potatoes on rack.
+Return meat on top of vegetables, making sure it does not extend beyond the 2/3 full mark.
 Close cover securely.
 Place pressure regulator on vent pipe.
-Cook another 5 minutes at 15 pounds pressure.
+COOK ANOTHER 5 MINUTES at 15 pounds pressure.
 Cool cooker at once.
 Remove meat and vegetables.
 Allow meat to rest for 5 minutes before slicing.
-The remaining cooking liquid makes a great sauce, either as is or lightly thickened.